-Water weighs about 1,700 pounds per cubic yard, so extended pounding by wind- and tide-driven waves moving at 10 to 15 mph can damage or destroy any structure not built to withstand such forces.
-Storm surges driven by strong hurricanes or extra-tropical storms can cause deaths and extensive property loss, including erosion of beaches, damage to coastal habitats, and undermining the foundations of vital infrastructure like roads, railroads, bridges, buildings, and pipelines.
-Hurricane Katrina (2005) is a prime example of the damage and devastation that is possible.
-At least 1,500 people lost their lives during Katrina, and many of those deaths occurred either directly or indirectly because of storm surge.
-Katrina also caused well over $100 billion in damage from its surge and winds.
+Water weighs about 1,700 pounds per cubic yard, so extended pounding by wind- and tide-driven waves of a storm surge can damage or destroy structures not built to withstand such forces.
+Additional impacts of storm surge include extensive property loss, erosion of beaches, damage to coastal habitats, and undermining the foundations of infrastructure such as roads, railroads, bridges, buildings, and pipelines.
+Storm surges also pose a serious threat of death by drowning.

-In order to clearly communicate the potential impacts of flooding from storm surge, National Weather Service predictions for inundation from storm surge are described in terms of height above ground level.
-For example, a storm surge prediction of 20 feet above ground level for a particular area means that forecasters expect 20 feet of water to cover that area.
-The depth of the flooding above ground level will gradually decrease as it moves further inland.
-However, as some coastal regions have vast areas of low-lying land inland from coast, it's important for residents and visitors to be aware of local conditions, and know how far inland local authorities consider lands to be vulnerable from various heights of storm surge.
+In order to clearly communicate the potential impacts of flooding from storm surge, predictions for inundation from storm surge are described in terms of height above ground level.
+For example, a storm surge prediction of 20 feet above ground level means that forecasters expect 20 feet of water to cover that area.
+The depth of flooding will gradually decrease as it moves further inland.
+However, as some coastal regions have vast areas of low-lying land inland from the coast, it's important for residents and visitors to be aware of local conditions, and know how far inland local authorities consider lands to be vulnerable from various heights of storm surge.

-Winds from coastal storms generate waves in the ocean.
-The stronger the wind, the larger the waves.
-As these waves move toward the shore, wave heights increase due to a process called “shoaling” as they interact with the ocean bottom.
-As the wave heights increase, the waves eventually break and impart their momentum to the water, causing onshore flow near the surface and offshore flow or “undertow” near the bottom, and an overall increase in elevation in water level at the coast.
-Two processes add to this elevation increase: “wave setup,” or the rise in the water surface caused by breaking waves, and “wave runup,” which is the rush of wave water up a slope or structure.
-Wave run-up/setup is often modeled by coastal engineers for project design to make sure structures are built to withstand strong waves, and that overtopping will not occur.
-Setup and run-up are also major causes of beach erosion and overtopping of man-made and natural coastal structures (like dunes).
+Winds from coastal storms generate waves in the ocean, and the stronger the wind, the larger the waves.
+As storm-generated waves move toward the shore, wave heights increase as they interact with the ocean bottom.
+As the wave heights increase, the waves eventually break, causing onshore flow near the water's surface and offshore flow or “undertow” near the ocean's bottom.
+The result is an overall increase in elevation of water level at the coast.
+The rise in the water surface caused by breaking waves is called "wave setup," and the rush of wave water up the coastal slope is called "wave run-up."
+Wave run-up and setup are often modeled by coastal engineers during the design phase of a coastal development project to make sure structures are built to withstand strong waves.
+Additionally, engineers want to be sure that overtopping—a situation when waves are higher than the dunes or structures they encounter—will not occur.
+Wave setup, wave run-up, and overtopping associated with storm surge are major causes of beach erosion.